emacsfodder/emacs-icons-project/README.md

 ## How to use

-I will add better instructions at some point, for the moment, I expect you to know how to do this:
+I will add better instructions at some point, for the moment, I expect you to know how to do this: (Mac OS X specific)

+Pick an Application icon style you like and copy that to `Emacs.app/Contents/Resources/Emacs.icns`

 Copy `document-icons/*.icns` into `Emacs.app/Contents/Resources` to
 add the document icons.